 High school transcript(s) need to be submitted by your high school counselor.
 Please make sure to have the counseling office submit your most current transcript.

 The school report should be completed and submitted by your school counselor.
 The school report allows us to learn more about your school and can be found online through the Common Application.

-Recommendation letters are an important way for us to learn more about you as a student.
-Many recommendation letters will provide valuable information about your development as a student in high school.
+A recommendation letter is an important way for us to learn more about you as a student and provides valuable information about your development as a student in high school.

-It is preferred that you have recommendations submitted by your school counselor and a teacher you have had in your last two years.
-However, we will also accept recommendations from coaches, clergy members, employers, alumni, etc.
+We require one letter of recommendation, either by a school counselor or a teacher (preferably from the last two years).
+We will also accept additional recommendations from teachers, coaches, clergy members, employers, alumni, etc.

 OPTIONAL: SAT I or ACT Results